buttheadbob/MDK-SE/Vector-Transformations-with-World-Matrices.md

 We can use this information to easily convert between **body** and **world** frames!

 Also, in local space, the components of the vector mean specific things.
 In Space Engineers: +X is Right, +Y is Up, and +Z is Backwards in **local space**.
 I prefer Left-Up-Forward notation, but the math is the same as Right-Backwards-Up with some sign changes (as seen in the figure above).
+Since the world matrix is _given_ to you by the game in most instances, you need not worry about this too much; it is merely two ways to represent the same information.
+The math is mostly abstracted away from you within the `Vector3D.Transform` and `Vector3D.TransformNormal` methods to be introduced soon...

 # Transformations!!!
-Now you may be asking "**What the heck is a _Transformation_**"?
+Now, you may be asking "**What the heck is a _Transformation_**"?
 Sounds pretty scary and complex, right?
 Nope!

 **In Space Engineers, a transformation is simply a matrix-vector multiplication!**